wayinone/esp-tflite-example/README.md

 In the meantime I discover there is a bug in the official `esp-tflite-micro` for the fully connected layer (in Tensorflow or Keras, this is `Dense` layer).
 The issue and solution are discussed in this read me.

+The example provide here can also be debug by ESP Prog.
+One can check the "Debug of Esp prog" section for more detail.

 ## esp-idf code
 In `main` folder you can find the code that reproduce the error.
 The code is trying to mimic the layout of the official example [person_detection](https://github.com/espressif/esp-tflite-micro/tree/master/examples/person_detection).
 I can run all 3 official example successfully on my device.

 Here is the brief description of the process in the `main` (which calls `main_functions.cc`):
 1. Initiate tflite interpreter in `setup()` with the model located in `./main/include/model`
-   * The input of the model should be a 32x96x1 (H x W x Channels) grayscal image, with dtype as uint8
+   * The input of the model should be a 32x96x1 (H x W x Channels) grayscale image, with dtype as uint8
 2. In the `loop()`
    * grab the image from `./main/test_image/image_data.c`
    * invoke the interpreter for prediction

+### The `component` folder
+The component folder put a customized `espressif__esp-tflite-micro v1.3.1` code.
+The distribution, license and usage of the code is under Espressif original [esp-tflite-micro](https://github.com/espressif/esp-tflite-micro)

 ## Build and Flash ESP Device
 Check the Configuration section on how I run esp-idf frame work on vs code.
 The build and flash is through the usual